adriandiazlab/igraph_proyect/tutorial.md

 ### Finding a single vertex or edge with some properties

 In many cases we are looking for a single vertex or edge of a graph with some properties, and either we do not care which one of the matches is returned if there are multiple matches, or we know in advance that there will be only one match.
-A typical example is looking up vertices by their names in the `name` property. `VertexSeq`{.interpreted-text role="class"} and `EdgeSeq`{.interpreted-text role="class"} objects provide the `~VertexSeq.find`{.interpreted-text role="meth"} method for such use-cases. `~VertexSeq.find`{.interpreted-text role="meth"} works similarly to `~VertexSeq.select`{.interpreted-text role="meth"}, but it returns only the first match if there are multiple matches, and throws an exception if no match is found.
+A typical example is looking up vertices by their names in the `name` property. `VertexSeq` and `EdgeSeq` objects provide the `~VertexSeq.find` method for such use-cases. `~VertexSeq.find` works similarly to `~VertexSeq.select`, but it returns only the first match if there are multiple matches, and throws an exception if no match is found.
 For instance, to look up the vertex corresponding to Claire, one can do this:

     >>> claire = g.vs.find(name="Claire")
     >>> type(claire)